-Since cerebral palsy (CP) is associated with children, much of the data consists of infants and young children.
+Since cerebral palsy (CP) is associated with children, much of the data comprises infants and young children.
 There is little information on difficulties that adults with cerebral palsy face as they get older.
 However, a recent study fills in this lack of data.
 Published in JAMA Neurology, it concluded that adults with cerebral palsy are more likely to be diagnosed with depression and anxiety.

 According to the results, children with CP had higher mean scores across the board compared to the control group.
 The mean scores were especially high for hyperactivity and peer problems.
 Children with CP reportedly had symptoms of more than one mental health issue.
 The study reported that 57% of children fit the criteria for psychiatric disorders.
-Due to the results, the researchers recommend the establishment of mental health services for children with cerebral palsy.
-While the study focuses on children, it provides context on possible psychological issues children with CP may experience once they reach adulthood.
+Because of the results, the researchers recommend the establishment of mental health services for children with cerebral palsy.
+While the study focuses on children, it provides a context on possible psychological issues children with CP may experience once they reach adulthood.

 Other causes of mental health issues